victornemeth/esmfoldapptainer/README.md

 - `sha256sum.txt` – SHA256 checksum for verifying the container
 - `esmfold.sif` – Downloaded separately (see below)
+- `Dockerfile` - Dockerfile to build the esmfold container in docker
+- `fold.py` - python script to fold proteins, using FASTA as input
+- `fold_chunk.py` - idem to fold.py but uses chunking to reduce maximum vram usage
+- `esmdocker.sh` - basic shell script to run esmfold container with fold.py
 ---

 ## ✅ Getting Started